-• Topic: Combinatorics

-- Working with Combinatorics

-Mathematics Extension 2

-Number of units: 1 Faculty: N Nathematics Fees: \$35 Board Developed Course Contact: Mr Curtis Miles - F Relieving Head Teacher Maths HSC exam: Yes ATAR: Yes - Category A

-Prerequisites: The Mathematics Extension 2 Year 12 course has been developed on the assumption that students have studied the content and achieved the outcomes of the Mathematics Advanced Year 11 course and the Mathematics Extension 1 Year 11 course.
-The Mathematics Extension 2 Year 12 course has also been constructed on the assumption that students are concurrently studying the Mathematics Advanced course & the Mathematics Extension 1 Year 12 course.

-Corequisites: Mathematics Advanced and Mathematics Extension 1

-Exclusions: Students may not study the Mathematics Extension 2 course in conjunction with the Mathematics Standard 1 or the Mathematics Standard 2 course, or Mathematics Life Skills.

-- Mathematics Extension 2 provides students with the opportunity to develop strong mathematical manipulative skills and a deep understanding of the fundamental ideas of algebra and calculus, as well as an appreciation of mathematics as an activity with its own intrinsic value, involving invention, intuition and exploration.
-Mathematics Extension 2 extends students' conceptual knowledge and understanding through exploration of new areas of mathematics not previously seen. - The Mathematics Extension 2 Year 12 course includes the Mathematics Extension 1 Year 12 course and the Mathematics Advanced Year 12 course. - The Mathematics Advanced, Mathematics Extension 1 and Mathematics Extension 2 Stage 6 courses form a continuum.
-The study of Mathematics Extension 2 in Stage 6: - enables students to develop strong knowledge, understanding and skills in working mathematically and in communicating concisely and precisely - provides opportunities to develop strong mathematical manipulative skills and a deep understanding of the fundamental ideas of algebra and calculus, as well as an awareness of mathematics as an activity with its own intrinsic value, involving invention, intuition and exploration - provides opportunities at progressively higher levels for students to acquire knowledge, understanding and skills in relation to concepts within areas of mathematics that have applications in an increasing number of contexts - provides a basis for progression to further study in mathematics or related disciplines and in which mathematics has a vital role at tertiary level - provides an appropriate mathematical background for students whose future pathways will be founded in mathematics and its applications in such areas as science, engineering, finance and economics.
+Mathemat ics Extension 2 Number of units: 1 Faculty: Mathematics Fees: \$35 Board Developed Course Contact: Mr Curtis Miles - Relieving Head Teacher Maths HSC exam: Yes ATAR: Yes - Category A studied the content and achie Extension 1 Year 11 course.
+T eved the outcomes of the Mat he Mathematics Extension 2 ک e has been developed on the assumption that students have thematics Advanced Year 11 course and the Mathematics Year 12 course has also been constructed on the assumption Advanced course & the Mathematics Extension 1 Year 12 course.
+Corequisites: Mathematics A dvanced and Mathematics Ex tension 1 t study the Mathematics Exter I 2 course, or Mathematics Life nsion 2 course in conjunction with the Mathematics Standard 1 e Skills.
+Course description deep understanding of the activity with its own intrin students' conceptual know The Mathematics Extensic Advanced Year 12 course. e fundamental ideas of algebra sic value, involving invention, ir wledge and understanding thro on 2 Year 12 course includes the ed, Mathematics Extension 1 an oortunity to develop strong mathematical manipulative skills and a and calculus, as well as an appreciation of mathematics as an ntuition and exploration.
+Mathematics Extension 2 extends ugh exploration of new areas of mathematics not previously seen. e Mathematics Extension 1 Year 12 course and the Mathematics and Mathematics Extension 2 Stage 6 courses form a continuum. enables students to develop concisely and precisely op strong knowledge, understa nding and skills in working mathematically and in communicating lus, as well as an awareness of nanipulative skills and a deep understanding of the fundamental mathematics as an activity with its own intrinsic value, involving to concepts within areas of of mathematics that have applic students to acquire knowledge, understanding and skills in relation cations in an increasing number of contexts

+- provides a basis for progression to further study in mathematics or related disciplines and in which mathematics has a vital role at tertiary level - provides an appropriate mathematical background for students whose future pathways will be founded in mathematics and its applications in such areas as science, engineering, finance and economics.

+Year 12 only